WebyThinksVK/martinkaptein.com/content/page/music-lessons.md

 ## Where

-I give lessons in the vicinity of Enschede, The Netherlands.
-It is possible to arrange me to visit the student at home, but also at the ArtEz conservatory in Enschede.
+I give lessons in the vicinity of Utrecht/Bosch en Duin , The Netherlands.
+It is possible to arrange me to visit the student at home, but also offer the student to come to my home (*contact me for address*).
 Also, I am regularly in the ArtEz conservatory in Zwolle, there I also give lessons.

 #### Adresses

-**ArtEz Enschede:** Van Essengaarde 10, 7511 PN Enschede
+**Utrecht - Bosch en Duin:** *contact me for adress*

 **ArtEz Zwolle:** Aan de Stadsmuur 88, 8011 VD Zwolle

-*Private lessons at home of the student are possible in the vicinity of Enschede.*
+*Private lessons at home of the student are possible in the vicinity of Utrecht - Bosch en Duin.*

 ## My piano teaching philosophy and system